angus-ai/angus-doc/lab/arduino-yun/first-step.rst

     > cd ..
     > source devenv/bin/activate

-Then, you can easily install angus with its depdencencies
+Then, you can easily install angus with its dependencies:

 .. code-block:: bash